A number of clients over the years have requested a high fiber food list to help with planning their menus.

 - to help dieters by creating a feeling of fullness.

-Keep in mind as you review this list that some of these foods (such as glutenous whole grain products) may be high fiber foods, but not suitable for your candida diet.
+Keep in mind as you review this list that some of these foods (such as glutenous whole grain products) may be high fiber foods, but not suitable for your candida diet, and maybe even best left off the menus for you going forward, depending on how you feel when you eat them vs. not eating them.

 Here’s a detailed list of foods high in fiber: